fossabot/docs.lightrun.com/docs/agent.md

 #### StatsD {#_statsd}

-Statsd is a network deamon listens for statistics over UDP or TCP and aggregates the data into different backends (e.g Graphite).
+<code>Statsd</code> is a network deamon listens for statistics over UDP or TCP and
+aggregates the data into different backends (e.g Graphite).

 There's a short script that performs on-line metric scraping from agent